-We recognize the additional challenges our international students face when seeking a job or internship, and we want to work with you to help you understand and overcome these challenges whether you are looking for a position in the U.S. or elsewhere.
+We recognize the additional challenges international students face when seeking a job or internship and we want to work with you to help you understand and overcome these challenges whether you are looking for a position in the U.S. or elsewhere.
+The resources below will help you with your job or internship search.

 First and foremost, before launching a U.S. job or internship search, it is critical for you to work with the Office of International Students and Scholars (OISS) to understand the rules and requirements around Curricular Practical Training (CPT) and Optional Practical Training (OPT), as well as the specifics related to the type of visa you hold.
 Please meet with OISS prior to scheduling a meeting with a career coach to discuss a job or internship search.